sudomakeinstall/sudomakeinstall.github.io/content/about/_index.md

 ## About Me

-Davis Vigneault is a radiologist and programmer in the bay area with interests in cardiovascular imaging and computer vision.
+I'm a radiologist and programmer in the bay area with interests in cardiovascular imaging and computer vision.